 In addition to unemployment, underemployment poses a significant challenge.
 Many Kenyans are engaged in jobs that do not fully utilize their skills or time, leaving them under-occupied and economically vulnerable.
-According to the KIHBS 2015/16 data, 20.4 percent of the population was underemployed, with women disproportionately affected compared to men.
+According to the KIHBS 2015/16 data, 20.4 per cent of the population was underemployed, with women disproportionately affected compared to men.

 Despite these challenges, labour force participation in Kenya is relatively high compared to peer countries.
-In 2021, Kenya’s labour force participation rate stood at 73.7 percent, significantly above the average of 57.4 percent for lower-middle-income countries (Figure 1.8).
+In 2021, Kenya’s labour force participation rate stood at 73.7 per cent, significantly above the average of 57.4 per cent for lower-middle-income countries (Figure 1.8).
 This indicates a willing and available workforce, though not all are meaningfully employed.